CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/Notes.md

 - When the party meets her, trying to talk to dead lancer.
 Intruded by the banshee
 - Wants the Lancers gone

+## Ideas

+- Arinoth dad is old Arinoth, hence why he was mistaken for his father and why his father's spirit is interacting with him.
+- Blackspider kills a lancer spies and offers to trade with the party -